WormieCorp/.github/.github/SECURITY.md

 Please contact us directly at wormiecorp@gmail.com for any bug that might impact the security of this project.
 Please prefix the subject of your email with `[security]` in lowercase and square brackets.

-You will receive an acknowledgement of your report withit **24 hours**.
+You will receive an acknowledgement of your report within **24 hours**.

 ## Exceptions